AntalThomas/Tic-Tac-Toe/README.md

 ## Bugs to Fix
 - Restart button currently not doing anything.
-- When game is a draw nothing happens.
+- When game is drawn nothing happens.
 - Make prettier
+- Improve code readability

 ## Future Features
 - Restart button
 - Next game button after winner is awarded
 - Keep scores between players
 - Player chosen symbol
+- Different themes that can be chosen at any time

 ## Sources used:
 https://stackoverflow.com/questions/70950898/how-can-i-turn-these-two-functions-into-a-turn-by-turn-for-naughts-and-crosses